Breather Resist

-Breather Resist was an American hardcore punk band from Louisville, Kentucky, formed in 2002 and dissolved in 2006.
+Breather Resist was an American hardcore punk and mathcore band from Louisville, Kentucky, formed in 2002 and dissolved in 2006.
 They take their name from the song “Breather Resist” by Hoover.

 History

 Breather Resist formed in 2002 and recorded 8 songs, 4 of which were on handmade demos.
 These 8 songs became their first EP, "Only in the Morning", released on Deathwish, Inc. Their first LP, Charmer, was released on Jade Tree Records in October 2004, having been produced by Kurt Ballou.
 In December 2005, lead singer Steve Sidoni left the group; guitarist Evan Patterson and bassist Nick Thieneman assumed the vocal duties.
 They entered the studio in early 2006 but found their sound had changed significantly, thus, changed the name from Breather Resist to Young Widows.